ValaaLabs/valaa-stack/README.md

 Provides the live proxies (`Vrappers`) to ValaaSpace resources with `ValaaEngine`.
 Completes the modifcation and transaction frameworks with the ability to create commands with the proxy objects.
-Provides Media content interpreter framework, which allows converting ValaaScript content inside ValaaSpace into executable code.
+Provides Media content decoder framework, which allows converting ValaaScript content inside ValaaSpace into executable code.
 This also allows integrating existing javascript code through ValaaScript seamless integration.
 Converts events into subscriber callbacks calls.